kirsle/follow-sync/README.md

 unfollow the users who don't follow you back, or exit and you can review the data on your own.

-This program creates a CSV file named `follower-lists.csv` that contains your full list, so you can examine what's on your lists or as a backup in case you want to know who you unfollowed later.
+This program creates a CSV file named `follower-lists-$USERNAME.csv` that contains your full list, so you can examine what's on your lists or as a backup in case you want to know who you unfollowed later.

 ```
 $ go install -u github.com/kirsle/follow-sync